aekimura/CS199_Final/README.md

  conda config --add channels conda-forge
  ```

- >After Miniconda set-up is completed do not exit conda and the three environments (Hisat2, Trimmomatic, and R) can be created using the .yml files
+ >After Miniconda set-up is completed do not exit conda.
+Then create the three environments (Hisat2, Trimmomatic, and R) can be created using the .yml files

  ```ruby
  conda env create -f hisat2_env.yml